metabolomics-us/metadatastandardizer/README.md

 # metadatastandardizer

-Please see publication at X.
+Please see publication at X

-Please see documentation at Y.
+Please see documentation at https://metabolomics-us.github.io/metadatastandardizer/